 Use the Digital Processing module, 3.
 Truncation, to truncate the ends off samples.
-Vary the Data Entry Control as you play a key in the range assigned to the current sample.
+Vary the data entry control as you play a key in the range assigned to the current sample.
 Notice the start of the sample will disappear.
 Use this technique to get rid of silence at the start of a sample or for effects.
 Move the cursor using the up and down arrow keys to the End display.
-Use the Data Entry Control to truncate any undesired part from the end of the sample.
+Use the data entry control to truncate any undesired part off the end of the sample.

 When you are satisfied with your truncating efforts, press ENTER.
-The ESI will automatically make a backup of the sample on the hard disk, (if you have one connected) in case you decide that you don't like the truncation after all.
+The ESI-32 will automatically make a backup of the sample on the hard disk, (if you have one connected) in case you decide that you don't like the truncation after all.